noahjobse/TaskManagerV3/README.md

    ```

 4. **Follow Console Prompts**:
-   - Use the menu system to interact with tasks, categories, and reminders.
+   - Use the mainMenu system to interact with tasks, categories, and reminders.

 ---